prototypefund/Digital_Bargeld-docs/api-merchant.rst

   The JSON that is to be sent from the frontend is just a `contract` object which misses the fields

   * `merchant_pub`
-  * `timestamp`
-  * `refund`
   * `mints`

+  The `backend` then completes this information based on its configuration.

   **Success Response**

-  :status 200 OK: The backend has successfully created the contract
+  :status 200 OK: The backend has successfully created the contract.
   :resheader Content-Type: application/json

-  The backend will reply the same JSON as the one sent back to the wallet by the frontend as response to the "/taler/contract" call.
+  The `frontend` should pass this response verbatim to the wallet.

   **Failure Responses: Bad contract**

   :status 400 Bad Request: Request not understood.
 The JSON was invalid.
+Possibly due to some error in formatting the JSON by the `frontend`.

 .. http:post:: /pay

-  Ask the backend to start the communication with the mint to spend this coin
+  Asks the `backend` to execute the transaction with the mint and deposit the coins.

   :reqheader Content-Type: application/json

-  The frontend will just forward the deposit permission it got from the wallet, without making any modification
+  The `frontend` should just pass the deposit permission information it received from the wallet verbatim.

   **Success Response: OK**

-  :status 200 OK: the mint accepted this coin
+  :status 200 OK: The mint accepted all of the coins.
+The `frontend` should now fullfill the contract.
+This response has no meaningful body, the frontend needs to generate the fullfillment page.

   **Failure Responses:**

-  Again, the backend will route to the frontend any status code, as well as any JSON, that it got from the mint.
+  The `backend` will return error codes received from the mint verbatim (see `/deposit` documentation for the mint API for possible errors).
+If the wallet made a mistake (for example, by double-spending), the `frontend` should pass the reply verbatim to the browser/wallet.
+(This is pretty much always the case, as the `frontend` cannot really make mistakes; the only reasonable exception is if the `backend` is unavailable, in which case the customer might appreciate some reassurance that the merchant is working on getting his systems back online.)